 The following is a general summary of the rules regarding participation in the Cafeteria Plan (and the Benefit Plan Options) during a leave of absence.
-The specific election changes that you can make under this Cafeteria Plan following a leave of absence are described in the Election Change Chart.
+The specific election changes that you can make under this Cafeteria Plan following a leave of absence are described in the Qualifying Event Chart.

-- (a) If you go on a qualifying unpaid leave under the Family and Medical Leave Act of 1993 (FMLA), the Employer will continue to maintain your Benefit Plan Options that provide health coverage on the same terms and conditions as though you were still active to the extent required by FMLA (e.g., the Employer will continue to pay its share of the contribution to the extent you opt to continue coverage). - (b) Your Employer may elect to continue all health coverage for Participants while they are on paid leave (provided Participants on non-FMLA paid leave are required to continue coverage).
+(a) If you go on a qualifying unpaid leave under the Family and Medical Leave Act of 1993 (FMLA), the Employer will continue to maintain your Benefit Plan Options that provide health coverage on the same terms and conditions as though you were still active to the extent required by FMLA.

+- (b) Your Employer may elect to continue all health coverage for Participants while they are on paid leave (provided Participants on non-FMLA paid leave are required to continue coverage).
 If so, you will pay your share of the contributions by the method normally used during any paid leave (for example, with Pre-tax Contributions if that is what was used before the FMLA leave began). - (c) In the event of unpaid FMLA leave (or paid leave where coverage is not required to be continued), if you opt to continue your group health coverage, you may pay your share of the contribution in one of the following ways: - (i) With after-tax dollars while you are on leave, - (ii) You may pre-pay all or a portion of your share of the contribution for the expected duration of the leave with Pre-tax Contributions from your pre-leave compensation by making a special election to that effect before the date such compensation would normally be made available to you.
 However, pre-payments of Pre-tax Contributions may not be utilized to fund coverage during the next Plan Year. - (iii) By other arrangements agreed upon between you and the Plan Administrator (for example, the Plan Administrator may fund coverage during the leave and withhold amounts from your compensation upon your return from leave).

 The payment options provided by the Employer will be established in accordance with Code Section 125, FMLA and the Employer's internal policies and procedures regarding leaves of absence and will be applied uniformly to all Participants.
 Alternatively, the Employer may require all Participants to continue coverage during the leave.
 If so, you may elect to discontinue your share of the required contributions until you return from leave.
 Upon return from leave, you will be required to repay the contribution not paid during the leave in a manner agreed upon with the Administrator.
-The Election Change Chart will let you know whether you are able to drop your coverage or whether you are required to continue coverage during the leave.
+The Qualifying Event Chart will let you know whether you are able to drop your coverage or whether you are required to continue coverage during the leave.